ccjmne/blog/content/ramblings/the-hidden-value-of-the-job-web-done.md

 <div class="hi">

-In the alternate reality where we'd have aptly assumed the responsibility of laying out the foundations for successful project, we have **spent some time upfront to ensure we'd build the right thing at the right time**—when all the resources (human and other) would be suitably available and primed, then spent 2 more weeks actually taking on the 2-week job.
+In the alternate reality where we'd have aptly assumed the responsibility of laying out the foundations for a successful project, we have **spent some time upfront to ensure we'd build the right thing at the right time**—when all the resources (human and other) would be suitably available and primed, then spent 2 more weeks actually taking on the 2-week job.